cornucopia-rs/cornucopia/README.md

 ##### Explicit return
 > `{}`, `{cool_field, }`, `{a, b?, c}`

 Explicit returns give a name to the returned columns.
 The column types are inferred using prepared statements.
 To make a return explicit, list the returned column names inside curly brackets, in the same order as they are returned in the statement, separated by commas, with an optional trailing comma.
-Each identifier can also be followed by an optional nullable marker `?` which indicates that the column is potentially null (`Option`al in Rust). **There must be exactly as many names in the explicit return the as there are returned columns**.
+Each identifier can also be followed by an optional nullable marker `?` which indicates that the column is potentially null (`Option` in Rust). **There must be exactly as many names in the explicit return the as there are returned columns**.
 Each query that has an explicit return will generate a Rust `struct` to hold the query data.
 For example, this query
 ```sql
 --! example_query() {name, country} *
 SELECT Name, Country FROM Authors;